AminaKeldibek/VideoCompanion/README.md

 **video_content_search** is a multimodal search library that enables searching inside video content using **text**, **image**, or **audio** queries — and returns semantically relevant results from the transcript, screenshots, and soundbites of the video.

+---

 It includes:

-- Data pipeline for prepare video modalities (images, text, audio) for inserting to vector store
+* A data pipeline to prepare video modalities (images, text, audio) for insertion into a vector store
-- A vector database interface for Weaviate (`WeviateMultimodal`)
+* A vector database interface for Weaviate (`WeviateMultimodal`)
-- Support for multimodal similarity search across text, image, and audio using ImageBind
+* Support for multimodal similarity search across text, image, and audio using ImageBind
-- A Gradio-powered web app for demoing and exploring the search results
+* A Gradio-powered web app for demoing and exploring search results

 ---

+Let me know if you want it more formal, concise, or detailed!

+---

 ## ✨ Features

+- Parsing video into modalities (image, audio and text) and preparing each for vector store
 - 🔤 Text-based semantic search across video transcripts
 - 🖼️ Image-based search for matching video frames
 - 🔊 Audio-based search for retrieving soundbites